 Removing, replacing, and refitting your leaky old taps might seem like a complicated job, what with all the piping and waterworks involved, but it’s actually pretty simple!
-This handy guide will help anyone, whether you’re a DIY enthusiast or a beginner whose just sick of leaky faucets, replace the taps in your kitchen or bathroom.
+This handy guide will help anyone, whether you’re a DIY enthusiast or a beginner who's just sick of leaky faucets, replace the taps in your kitchen or bathroom.

-Make sure your new taps fit with both your style of sink or bath, and with your desired aesthetic
+Make sure your new taps fit with both your style of sink or bath and with your desired aesthetic

 Pillar Taps are the classic pair of separated taps, with one for hot water and a separate one for cold.
 These are traditionally styled taps that can bring a whole burst of authentic charm to a kitchen or bathroom.